Established by Dr. William Whitehead, the UNC GI Motility Unit is nationally renowned. Each year we perform more than 3,500 GI motility procedures.

 - Breath Test for Lactose Intolerance is used to assess the ability to digest lactose, the sugar found it milk.
 It involves swallowing a sweet (lactose) solution and then breathing into foil bags periodically for three hours.
 The amount of hydrogen in the breath is then measured.
 Instructions are available here.

 - Pelvic Floor Biofeedback is one of the most effective treatments for certain types of constipation, fecal incontinence, and rectal pain.
-Dr. Mary Scholz, RN, PhD, a full time biofeedback therapist, teaches patients to retrain their pelvic floor muscles.
+UNC pelvic floor physical therapists teach patients to retrain their pelvic floor muscles.

 How to schedule an appointment